mertio/beat-generating-tutorial/README.md

 ### Open up the game and enjoy

-If everything is done right, we will see our own songs in the game with star prefixes in front of them
+If everything is done right, we will see our own songs in the game with star prefixes in front of them.
+I hope you enjoy!